flaneurette/tiny-shop/README.md

 # Requirements
 - PHP 5.4+ (the higher the better)
 - PHP extensions (the installer will check on them and prompt for missing extensions)
-- The /shop/ folder needs to be writeable by the server (In Apache for example, the owner should be www-data.
-If not, it needs to be manually chowned through a terminal.)
+- The /shop/ and especially the /administration/ folder needs to be writeable by the server (In Apache for example, the owner should be www-data.
+If not, it needs to be manually chowned through a terminal.) otherwise, session data and the .htaccess and .htpasswd cannot be written.

 # Payment types: